Business intelligence (BI): Empowering data-driven decision making

 - Accurate strategies — BI helps identify important trends and patterns in data that can be utilised to set priorities and allocate resources to meet desired goals.

 - Satisfied customers — BI provides data on KPIs that improve core business functions (improved product or service, decrease in time to market) resulting in higher customer satisfaction scores (CSATs).

 Data-driven decision making and performance metrics

-Leveraging BI for competitive advantage and business optimization
+Leveraging BI for competitive advantage and business optimisation

-The role of BI in supply chain, customer behavior, and forecasting
+The role of BI in supply chain, customer behaviour, and forecasting

 Key features and functions of business intelligence tools

 Self-service BI and data management for business users

 One of the benefits of modern BI are the many BI tools designed to provide self-service BI and data management for business users.
 This frees business users to focus on the data and reporting they need in the moment to make decisions, rather than having to wait for data scientists to gather data and perform data analysis for them.
 Many BI tools make it easy for users to query and visualise results so that data is easy to work with and share on a daily basis.
 A key advantage to self-service BI is that it helps businesses make decisions faster and in a more democratised way, enabling the business to maintain the speed it needs to meet customer expectations and take advantage of market opportunities.